(function(x) x + 1)(5)

 fst <- function(p) p(function(a) function(b) a)

-snd <- function(p) p(function(a) function(b) b)pair(a)(b) stores a and b inside a closure. fst and snd extract them by passing the appropriate selector (which is just ch_true and ch_false):
+snd <- function(p) p(function(a) function(b) b)pair(a)(b) stores a and b inside a closure, and fst and snd extract them by passing the appropriate selector (which, if you look closely, is just ch_true and ch_false again):

 p <- pair("hello")("world")